theos/theos-wiki/docs/Parallel-Building.md

     echo PATH=\"$(brew --prefix make)/libexec/gnubin:\$PATH\" >> ~/.zprofile
     ```

     For versions of macOS earlier than 10.15 Catalina, the default shell is bash rather than zsh.
-Use `~/.bash_profile` instead of `~/.zprofile`.
+As such, you'll want to use `~/.bash_profile` instead of `~/.zprofile` in the command above.
-3. Close this terminal tab, and create a new one, in order for the profile script change to take effect.
-4. Test the `make` command.
-The notice should no longer appear, and you should find that it’s significantly faster!
+3. In order for this change to take effect, you must restart your shell.
+Open a new tab and type `make`.
+Now, the afforementioned notice  should no longer appear and you should find that it’s significantly faster!

 ----